 1. Put yourself in their shoes

-Approach them with compassion and understanding at make it clear that your goal is the same as theirs – for them to remain safely independent at home for as long as possible.
+It's important to approach the conversation with compassion and understanding.
+Let them know calmly that your goal is the same as theirs - to help them remain safely independent at home for as long as possible.

 2. Ask questions to reach understanding

-Coming to an understanding about what they value and what brings them quality of life can help in determining what activities they’d like to continue doing.
-It could also help you understand what kind of alarm could fit their current lifestyle.
+Try to understand what they value and what helps them to improve their quality of life.
+This can help you in understanding what kind of alarm would be the best fit for their current lifestyle.

-Ask simple, open-ended questions like "What do you think might happen if you had a fall and couldn’t get to the phone?" or "Do you know anything about personal alarms?"
+To start the conversation, ask open-ended questions like "What do you think might happen if you had a fall and couldn’t get to the phone?" or "Do you know anything about fall alarms?"

-Remember to listen carefully to their answers and take them into consideration.
-It may be that resistance to getting a personal alarm is a simple to solve issue such as not being aware that there are devices that can be worn outside of the home.
+Make sure to listen carefully to their answers and take them into consideration.
+Sometimes, the resistance to getting a personal alarm is due to lack of awareness about availability of different personal alarms with different features, such as if they like being active, they can choose the out-and-about personal alarms.

-One of the reasons your parent might be resistant to a personal alarm is because they associate them with old-fashioned, bulky alarms that are always depicted on old ladies lying at the foot of the stairs in adverts.
+Sometimes, your loved one might be resistant to using a personal alarm because they associate them with old-fashioned, bulky alarms worn by elderly people.
+They may have seen an unflattering advert depicting an old lady who has fallen at the foot of the stairs.

-However, personal alarms have come along way and there is a wide range of options to choose from.
-Showing your loved one some of the more up-to-date devices with high-tech features such as GPS, reminders or heart rate monitors, might be enough to convince them.
+However, personal alarms have evolved, and there is now a range of stylish devices available.
+Sharing with your loved ones some of the more modern devices that have high-tech features such as GPS tracking, reminders and alerts, or step counters, might be enough to convince them.

-Try ordering one of our product brochures and looking through it together so that your parent can see that there are discreet, stylish alarms out there to suit a range of lifestyles.
-You can also compare personal alarm features online.
+You can download our product brochures to look through together, so that your parent can see that there are discreet, stylish alarms available that match a variety of lifestyles.
+Additionally, you can compare personal alarm features online.

-According to guidance from Public Health England, people over 65 are at the greatest risk of falling.
-Falls and fractures are a serious health issue and extremely costly, both to the NHS and more importantly to the individual.
+According to guidance from Public Health England, people over 65 are at a higher risk of falling.
+Falls and fractures are a serious health issue and extremely expensive, both to the NHS and, more importantly, to the affected person.

-It may be worth talking about some of the statistics and facts about falls with your parent to drive home the importance of getting help quickly.
+Discussing the statistics and facts about falls with your parent can help them understand the significance of getting help quickly.

 Is your Mum or Dad at risk of a fall?